parsa25b/trajectory_generation/README.md

 ## Installation

-1. Clone the repository to your local machine: git clone git@github.com:parsa25b/trajectory_generation.git
+1. Clone the repository to your local machine:
+'''git clone git@github.com:parsa25b/trajectory_generation.git'''

-2. Install the required dependencies: pip install -r requirements.txt
+2. Install the required dependencies:
+'''pip install -r requirements.txt'''

 ## Usage
 3. Run the GUI application:
-python src/trajectory_gui.py
+'''python src/trajectory_gui.py'''

 4. Enter the desired parameters in the input fields and click the "Plot Trajectory" button to generate and visualize the trajectory profiles.